Yesterday, we tackled how the meaning of “temptation” is best captured by the word “tested.”

 How do we reconcile all of this?
 Would it have been better for God not to create life on earth to avoid suffering and evil?

-Ravi Zacharias, one of the most influential apologists of our time, offered a keen explanation of God, love, and freewill.
+C.S.
+Lewis, one of the most influential apologists and writers of the 20th Century, offered a keen explanation of God, love, and freewill:

 We will keep diving into these big questions throughout the week.
 As well, we will take a look at God’s definitive answer to evil.